Oklahoma Truck Wreck Lawyer

 Trucks are an important part of America’s industry.
-Unfortunately, trucks can also be extremely dangerous.
+Unfortunately, trucks can also be extremely dangerous, which is why you need an Oklahoma truck wreck lawyer on your side.
 Truck accidents cause approximately 130,000 injuries in the United States every year, along with over 5,000 deaths.
 Trucks that weigh over 10,000 pounds, like semis and tractor-trailers, represent only 3% of registered vehicles in the United States, but they represent more than 35% of vehicle related deaths on America’s highways.

 For the family of victims and the accident victims themselves, it’s important to secure the compensation owed to you under Oklahoma law.
 Trucking accidents can cause serious injury and death, and many of these accidents occur due to driver or trucking company negligence.
 Here are some of the most common causes of driver negligence in the United States: